Blog

 Harold B. Lee Library

 The Harold B. Lee Library has been a part of Brigham Young University’s campus for decades.
 On top of providing a gateway to knowledge through its book collections, the library also has some fantastic exhibits.
-These exhibits change every few months, but they never fail to
+These exhibits change every few months, but they never fail to put some pennies in your knowledge bank.

 Learning from the Open Minds of Children